Efficient Model-based Multi-agent Reinforcement Learning via Optimistic Equilibrium Computation: Experiments: Autonomous driving SMARTS benchmark

 We demonstrate our approach on an autonomous driving application.
 The goal is to find successful equilibrium policies for Autonomous Vehicles (AVs) when driving on common roads.
 Crucially, once deployed, AVs must interact with other non-controllable human-driven (HD) vehicles, which can significantly affect the AVs' performance.
 We make the realistic assumption that at training time the behavior of HD vehicles is a-priori {\em unknown} and can only be inferred by {\em online interactions} with the real-world, or with an expensive simulator~\citep[e.g., requiring humans-in-the-loop, cf.,][]{reddy2018shared}.
 This problem can be naturally formulated according to our multi-agent RL framework.
 Indeed, we show below that myopically considering it as a single-agent RL problem leads to significantly inferior performance.
 The transition function $f(\cdot)$ includes the unknown HD vehicles' behavior (e.g., how do they act at any given time, given the current environment state) and can be learned from observed trajectories from past rounds $1,\ldots, t-1$.
 Note that the environment transition function also includes the AV dynamics, which are assumed to be known for simplicity.

 Hence, given a pre-designed driving scenario, we seek to evaluate the performance of the policies computed by \textsc{H-MARL} for the AVs after each interaction with the environment.
 In particular, we are interested in comparing the proposed optimistic exploration strategy with the greedy and perhaps most naive approach of using the predictive posterior mean of $f(\cdot)$ to plan for the next round.
-Moreover, to assess the quality of learning, we compare both approaches with the idealized benchmark of knowing the HD model in advance.
+We also consider Thompson Sampling (TS)~\cite{russo2018tutorial} as a natural exploration baseline: in our setup TS consists of sampling, at each policy evaluation step, state $s_{h+1}$ from the posterior Gaussian distribution with mean $\mu_t(s_h,\mathbf{a}_h)$ and covariance $\Sigma_t(s_h,\mathbf{a}_h)$.
+Note that this is substantially different from the proposed optimistic \textsc{H-MARL} where, among plausible next states, we select the ones leading to the highest agents' reward.
+Moreover, to assess the quality of learning, we compare all these approaches with the idealized benchmark of knowing the HD model in advance.
 First, we describe the used environment, the agents' specifications, and the HD vehicles' model.\looseness=-1

 \textbf{SMARTS environment.} We run our experiments using the open-source SMARTS autonomous driving platform~\cite{zhou2020smarts}, a recently proposed benchmark for MA-RL research.
 SMARTS provides realistic simulations for autonomous vehicles on configurable road environments, as well as interactions with background traffic vehicles, which for our scope represent HD vehicles.
 Vehicle dynamics are simulated by the \textit{Bullet physics engine}~\cite{coumans2021}, while SUMO~\cite{krajzewicz2002sumo} is the background traffic provider.
 At a higher level, SMARTS is integrated with the reinforcement learning RLlib~\cite{liang2018rllib} library, allowing us to train deep RL policies for the AVs (agents) using existing MA-RL baselines.